critgames/gameplay/_mythic-cycle/03-tomb-of-the-ancients.md

 Answer: Death.
 </details>

-Wark had riddle for Minx the Sphinx:
+Wark had riddle for Mynx the Sphinx:
-> "They have not flesh nor feathers nor scales nor bones yet they have fingers and thumbs of their own what are they” —Wark (Artificer)"
+> "They have not flesh nor feathers nor scales nor bones yet they have fingers and thumbs of their own what are they?” —Wark (Artificer)"

 ### Distracting the Rivals
-> "I don't understand why are I say this loudly to everyone why do we not want the dragon born to follow why do we not want the fortune and glory" –Cort (Paladin)
+> "I don't understand why we do not want the dragonborn to follow?
+Why do we not want the Fortune and Glory?" –Cort (Paladin)

 Knowing they could not deal with the Dragonborn inside, the party resorted to cunning.
 Court approached the rivals with a lie, whispering that their Sphinx "really has something she wants to tell you it's not a riddle it is about how to get in".
 The Dragonborn rogue starts heading down the stairs taking another with her.